 Unveiling the World of Cosmetic Colour Ingredients

 Imagine a world devoid of cosmetic colour.
-No vibrant red lipstick, no striking blue eyeshadow, no soft pink blushes – just a monochrome existence.
+Imagine there being no vibrant red lipstick, no striking blue eyeshadow, no soft pink blushes – just a boring, monochrome existence.
 In the realm of cosmetics, colourants play a crucial role in transforming and differentiating products.
 These hues aren’t just random pigments thrown into a mix; they’re intricate compounds that incorporate physics, chemistry, and even biology to create a visual message.
-Join us as we delve into the mesmerizing world of cosmetic colour ingredients, exploring the types, creation processes, regulations, and everything in between.
+Here, we look at the mesmerizing world of cosmetic colour ingredients, exploring the types, creation processes, regulations, and everything in between.

 Colourants 101

-When you admire a lipstick shade or a shimmering eyeshadow, you’re appreciating the artistry of colourants.
-In the cosmetic realm, colourants are substances exclusively designed to add vibrant hues to products and enhance the human body’s visual appeal.
+When you admire a lipstick shade or a shimmering eyeshadow, you’re appreciating the artistry of colouring cosmetics.
+Colourants are substances exclusively designed to add vibrant hues to products and enhance the human body’s visual appeal.
 These colours come to life through the absorption and reflection of visible light – a phenomenon blending science and aesthetics.
 Pigments are used both to colour the product to make it attractive to the consumer or to colour the body.

-The other type is pigments, which are insoluble in their product base.
-They offer robust and long-lasting colour.
-The pigments themselves can be further categorized into organic and inorganic variants.
-There are very few true organic pigments; most are made by precipitation onto another substance to make a Lake.
+The other category of colourant is pigments, which are insoluble in their product base.
+They offer robust and long-lasting colour and are categorized into organic or inorganic variants.
+There are very few true organic pigments; most are made by precipitation onto another substance to make a “Lake”.

-A Lake is produced when a soluble dye is reacted with a metal ion which converts it into an insoluble substance.
-Note the INCI name for a Lake is exactly the same as the INCI name of the dye e.g. Yellow 5 Aluminium Lake has INCI name CI 19140, and is also used for the soluble dye Yellow 5.
-Although the INCI name / CI number is the same, there can be differences in the toxicity profile, and therefore the safety assessment has to reflect which one was used.
+A Lake is produced when a soluble dye reacts with a metal ion which converts it into an insoluble substance.
+Note that the INCI name for a Lake is exactly the same as the INCI name of the dye e.g. Yellow 5 Aluminium Lake has INCI name CI 19140 and is also used for the soluble dye Yellow 5.
+Although the INCI name and the CI number are the same, there can be differences in the toxicity profile, and therefore the safety assessment has to reflect which one was used.

 In the world of inorganic pigments, iron oxides (such as CI 77491, CI 77492, and CI 77499) are commonplace, contributing earthy hues.
-Another intriguing example is CI 77007, a label encompassing a family of Ultramarines, which span shades from azure to violet.
+Another interesting example is CI 77007, a label which encompasses a family of Ultramarines, spanning shades from azure to violet.
 Understanding these colourant types is pivotal, as they’re central to the cosmetic industry’s creative palette.

 Regulations: The Colourful Landscape of Compliance

 Navigating the world of colourants isn’t without its regulatory complexities.
-Annex IV of the Cosmetic Regulation is the compass that guides permissible colourant use in cosmetic products.
+Annex IV of the Cosmetic Regulation guides us regarding permissible colourant use in cosmetic products.
 Any pigmented ingredient absent from this annex can’t be employed solely for colouring purposes.
 However, if such an ingredient serves another function, it’s not bound by this restriction.
-The CosIng database is a trove of information regarding ingredient functions, guiding formulators through this intricate tapestry of colour.
+The CosIng database contains information regarding ingredient functions, guiding formulators through this intricate tapestry of colour.

 Change is inevitable, and even colourants are subject to evolving standards.
 The process of amending annex entries necessitates careful consideration, involving reviews and commentary periods.
-A classic example is CI 77891 (Titanium Dioxide), an ingredient with numerous updates over time.
+A classic example is CI 77891 (Titanium Dioxide), an ingredient which has had numerous updates over time.
 It’s essential for suppliers to provide current documentation confirming purity compliance, ensuring the safety and quality of cosmetic products to the most current standards.

-After Brexit, the UK adopted the entirety of the EU Annex, but over time, it is possible that there will be divergence from the original Annex entries.
-Up to now there has not been significant divergence and CPSRs produced by GCS comply with both jurisdictions.
+After Brexit, the UK adopted the entirety of the EU Annex, however, it’s possible that there will be divergence from the original Annex entries.
+Up to now there hasn’t been significant divergence and CPSRs produced by GCS comply with both jurisdictions.

 Decoding INCI Names: The Language of Colour Ingredients